raxden/android-core/README.md

     Retrofit                - https://github.com/square/retrofit
     Timber                  - https://github.com/JakeWharton/timber

+All library dependencies configuration is located in buildSystem/dependencies.gradle.

 ### Steps to configure project

     1. Rename androidApplicationId and testApplicationId in /build.gradle.

         com.core.app -> com.yourcompanyname.yourprojectname

     2. To use Firebase in project, register application in Firebase and download|replace google-services.json contained in app module.
 That proyect has n(flavours) diferences configurations.
 Therefore you must register n(flavours) applications instead of one.
+For example:

         {androidApplicationId}
         {androidApplicationId}.dev
         {androidApplicationId}.mock

+    Once this is done you will have to uncomment this line "apply plugin: 'com.google.gms.google-services'" from app/build.gradle on bottom from file.

+    3. To use Crashlytics, enter your keys in fabric.properties contained in app module.
+In addition you must also apply the fabric plugin uncomment this line "apply plugin: 'io.fabric'" on top from file.

-    3. Create|Replace release.jks keystore
+    4. Generate your release.jks keystore through AndroidStudio

         buildSystem/release.jks

-    6. To use Crashlytics, rename fabric.properties.template -> fabric.properties To personalize configuration like distribution or release notes, modify preferences in build.gradle.

-    8. Defines path to store pictures in device in: (Replace package com.core.app by yours)
+    5. Defines your path to store pictures or files in device: (Replace package com.core.app by yours)

         dev/res/xml/provider_paths.xml
         prod/res/xml/provider_paths.xml

 ### Tips

-    1. All project configuration is located in build.gradle
-    2. Library dependency configuration is located in buildSystem/dependencies.gradle.
-    3. keystore's is located in buildSystem/*